History of the Labour Party (UK): John Smith

 John Smith was elected to succeed Kinnock in July 1992 despite his involvement with the Shadow Budget.

 Smith's leadership once again saw the re-emergence of tension between those on the party's left and those identified as "modernisers", both of whom advocated radical revisions of the party's stance albeit in different ways.
-At the 1993 conference, Smith successfully changed the party rules and lessened the influence of the trade unions on the selection of candidates to stand for Parliament by introducing a one member, one vote system called OMOV – but only barely, after a barnstorming speech by John Prescott which required Smith to compromise on other individual negotiations.
+At the 1993 conference, Smith successfully changed the party rules and lessened the influence of the trade unions on the selection of candidates to stand for Parliament by introducing a one member, one vote system called OMOV – but only barely, following a barnstorming speech by John Prescott which required Smith to compromise on other individual negotiations.

-The Black Wednesday economic disaster in September 1992, which led to Britain's exit from the Exchange Rate Mechanism, left the Conservative government's reputation for monetary excellence in shreds, and by the end of that year Labour had a comfortable lead over the Tories in the opinion polls.
+The Black Wednesday economic disaster in September 1992, which led to Britain's exit from the European Exchange Rate Mechanism, left the Conservative government's reputation for monetary excellence in shreds, and by the end of that year Labour had a comfortable lead over the Conservatives in the opinion polls.
 Although the recession was declared over in April 1993 and a period of strong and sustained economic growth followed, coupled with a relatively swift fall in unemployment, the Labour lead in the opinion polls remained strong.

 The growing strength of the Labour Party during the 1990s was demonstrated by its success in preventing the passage of two major policy initiatives of the Major Government.
 Plans to privatise Royal Mail were abandoned as a result of pressure from Labour, the Communications Workers Union and voters in Conservative rural heartlands who sought to protect post office services.
 Another major policy abandonment came as a result of Norman Lamont's 1993 announcement that VAT on domestic fuel and lighting would be introduced, starting at a rate of 8% in April 1994 and reaching the full rate the following April.
 The Labour Party launched a massive public campaign against the controversial tax, collecting 1.5 million signatures on a petition.
 An important House of Commons vote on introducing the second stage of the tax took place in December 1994.
 Concerted pressure was put on Conservative backbenchers from marginal seats to vote against the controversial tax, and in the end the Major Government was narrowly defeated, with 319 voting against the tax compared to 311 for.
 This not only represented a victory for the Labour party's campaign, but it further demonstrated Labour's social democratic credentials and its growing political strength.
 During this period party membership increased dramatically, rising from 305,000 in 1994 to a high point of 405,000 in 1998.

-John Smith died suddenly on 12 May 1994 of a massive heart attack, prompting a leadership election for his successor, likely to be the next Prime Minister.
+John Smith died suddenly on 12 May 1994 of a severe heart attack, prompting a leadership election for his successor, likely to be the next Prime Minister.
 With 57% of the vote, Tony Blair won a resounding victory in a three-way contest with John Prescott and Margaret Beckett.
-Prescott became deputy leader, coming second in the poll whose results were announced on 21 July 1994.
+Prescott became deputy leader, coming second in the poll, the results of which were announced on 21 July 1994.